 The responsibility for adjudicating alleged violations at SUNY New Paltz is delegated by the Board of Trustees and the New Paltz University Council to the President who has delegated it to the Vice President for Student Affairs.
 It is then delegated to the Office of Student Conduct and Community Standards and members of various Student Conduct bodies.
 In order to fulfill this responsibility, a Student Conduct process should be designed to meet essential standards of reasonableness and fairness.
 Therefore, procedural requirements of due process, as outlined in the following sections, have been established in the effort to ensure that every person receives equitable and judicious treatment if charged with a violation of the Campus Regulations.
-Student Conduct Board members serve to provide the student charged with a hearing by impartial persons if the respondent contests the charge.
-However, it should be clearly understood that they do not sit as courts of law and are not restricted by the legal rules of evidence and procedure, since they hold Administrative Hearings that allow flexibility and the reasonable use of discretion.
+Student Conduct Board members serve to provide the student charged with a hearing by impartial and trained persons.
+However, it should be clearly understood that they do not sit as courts of law and are not restricted by the legal rules of evidence and procedure.
+The Student Conduct process is administrative in nature which allows for flexibility and the reasonable use of discretion.
 As such, a preponderance of evidence is utilized as the standard of proof.

 The Student Conduct process described herein governs the implementation of the responsibility for adjudicating alleged violations of University Policies.
-Alleged violations of administrative policies shall be adjudicated administratively.
-Staff members from the Office of the Vice President for Student Affairs, which includes Residence Hall Directors, should be consulted if there are questions in regard to the Student Conduct process.
+Alleged violations of Campus Regulations shall be adjudicated administratively.